History, Mission & Goals

 Information gathered by the study:

-• Over half of the Longmont community has had some personal experience that has impacted their attitude about domestic violence.
+• Over half of the Longmont community has had some personal experience that impacted their attitude about domestic violence.

 • One-third of the Longmont community has witnessed a domestic violence incident.